2013 Sepang GP2 Series round: Sprint race

 The second race began in cloudy weather at 12:15 local time on 24 March.
 Ma was ruled unfit to compete after the Fédération Internationale de l'Automobile medical doctor diagnosed him with gastroenteritis which led to extreme dehydration.
 At the start of the formation lap, Palmer stalled his car and was required to start from the pit lane.
 As a result, Nasr used the vacant spot left by his teammate Palmer to pass the slow-starting Bird and Leal on the inside line going into the first turn.
 However it was the sixth-placed Coletti who took the lead away from Richelmi because he made a strong getaway and steered onto the outside to pass him leaving the second corner.
-Going into the braking zone for turn four, Calado got caught out by Leimer and mistimed an pass on him and hit the right-rear corner of his car.
+Going into the braking zone for turn four, Calado got caught out by Leimer and mistimed a pass on him and hit the right-rear corner of his car.
 The impact dislodged Calado's front wing, which folded under his car.
 This rendered Calado unable to steer and had limited braking capabilities since he could not control his vehicle which launched over the grass on the inside.
 He struck Leal and Bird at high speed and all three drivers instantly retired in the turn four gravel trap.